 This is a common question asked by many Kafka users.
-The goal of this post is to explain a few important determining factors and provide a few simple formulas.
+The goal of this post is to explain a few important determining factors and provide a few simple formulas for when you are self-managing your Kafka clusters.
+If you are using Confluent Cloud, most of these operational concerns are taken care of by us here at Confluent.

 The first thing to understand is that a topic partition is the unit of parallelism in Kafka.
 On both the producer and the broker side, writes to different partitions can be done fully in parallel.
 So expensive operations such as compression can utilize more hardware resources.
 On the consumer side, Kafka always gives a single partition’s data to one consumer thread.
 Thus, the degree of parallelism in the consumer (within a consumer group) is bounded by the number of partitions being consumed.
 Therefore, in general, the more partitions there are in a Kafka cluster, the higher the throughput one can achieve.